ceciliacprado/ceciliacprado/README.md

 ### Welcome!

-Hello, my name is Cecília, I’m 19 years old, I’m Brazilian and I live in Curitiba, Paraná, Brazil.
+Hello, my name is Cecília, I’m Brazilian and I live in Curitiba, Paraná, Brazil.
 I’m a software engineering student.
 I have worked with ruby on rails development since June 2024.

 <br>